-Writing historical recounts is not only an excellent way for students to reinforce their understanding of this critical text type, but they also provide an opportunity to review the chronology of an event and reflect on its importance.
+Writing historical recounts is an excellent way for students to reinforce their understanding of this critical text type.
+They also provide an opportunity to review the chronology of an event and reflect on its importance.

 A COMPLETE UNIT ON TEACHING RECOUNT WRITING

 Teach your students to write AMAZING RECOUNTS in various styles with this COMPLETE 78 PAGE UNIT.
 No preparation is required.

 Some possible topics for a historical recount text may include: